itoffshore/Arch-SKM/README.md

   Put the 4 files into `certs-local`:
   ```

-    fix_config.sh
+  genkeys.py
   x509.oot.genkey
-    genkeys.sh
+  install-certs.py
   sign_manual.sh
   ```

-  The files `genkeys.sh` and its config `x509.oot.genkey` are used to create key pairs.
+  The files `genkeys.py` and its config `x509.oot.genkey` are used to create key pairs.

-  The file `fix_config.sh` is run after that to provide the kernel with the key info by updating the config file used to build the kernel.
+  It also provides the kernel with the key to sign the out of tree modules by updating the config file used to build the kernel.

-  The script `sign_manual.sh` will be used to sign out of tree kernel modules.
+  The script `sign_manual.sh` is used to sign out of tree kernel modules by hand.

-  `genkeys.sh` will create the key pairs in a directory named by date-time.
+  `genkeys.py` will create the key pairs in a directory named by date-time.
+It defaults to refreshing the keys every 7 days but this can be changed with a command line option.

-  It also creates file `current_key_dir` with that directory name and a soft link `current` to the same directory with the `current` key pairs.
+  It also creates a soft link named 'current' which points to the newly created directory with the 'current' keys.

+  The actual key directory is named by date and time.

+  `genkeys.py` will check and update kernel configs given by the `--config config(s)` option.
+This takes either a single config file, or a shell glob for mulitple files. e.g. `--config 'conf/config.*'`.
+All configs will be updated with the same key.
+The default keytype is ec (elliptic curve) and the default hash is sha512.
+These can be changed with command line options.
+See `genkeys.py -h` for more details.

+  `install-certs.py` is to be called from the `package_headers()` function of a `PKGBUILD` to install the signing keys.

   These files are all provided.